codelibs/intaste/CONTRIBUTING.md

-# Contributing to Assera
+# Contributing to Intaste

-Thank you for your interest in contributing to Assera!
+Thank you for your interest in contributing to Intaste!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents